Short- to Long-Term

 restraining order hearings.

 Be the one to engage a participant with dementia or traumatic brain injury at the Lambert House in outer southeast.
 Break their social isolation by sharing laughter, movement, and conversation to keep their minds, hearts, and bodies active.
 If you are excited to build relationships and are available weekdays between 10am and 3pm, this will be a very rewarding opportunity!
 Commit to one activity for 1-2 hours a week or 3-4 hours a week to sample several.
-Special need for assistance with Wednesday morning Art Therapy and with creating a music playlist!
+Special need for assistance with Wednesday morning Art Therapy!